-The MT-1/WT3 is compatible with meter forms 1S, 2S, 3S, 4S, 6S (36S, 46S), 8S, 9S, 12S (25S), 14S, 15S and 16S as well as Fitzall[TM].
+The MT-1/WT1 is compatible with meter forms 1S, 2S, 3S, 4S, 5S, 12S, 3SS and 4SS.
 Before testing a meter in the field, always make sure the meter base's electrical wiring is fully compatible with that shown in Appendix B.

-The MT-1/WT3 socket must first be inserted between the meter base and the meter.
+The MT-1/WT1 socket must first be inserted between the meter base and the meter.
 The installation procedure for a ringless meter base is described hereafter in Fig. 3.1.

-When powered on, the MT-1/WT3 recognizes the type of meter installed and validates of the form and the TA required.
+When powered on, the MT-1/WT1 recognizes the type of meter installed and validates the form and the TA required.
 With some meters, it is sometimes necessary to select the form manually.

-When a pickup (Optical or Metercam) is used, the socket detects the meters's Kh and uses it.
-If for some reason the suggested Kh does not match the Kh indicated on the meter, the operator can change it manually by restarting the socket and disabling "Kh autodetection".
+When a pickup (Optical or Metercam) is used, the socket detects the meter's Kh and uses it.
+If for some reason the suggested Kh does not match the Kh indicated on the meter, the operator can change it manually by restarting the socket and disabling "Kh autodetection."
 If not using a pickup, the operator must manually enter the meter's Kh.